How do the unshakeable mountains reveal the timeless art of patience, perseverance, and peace? (2025)

 • Track mood with apps or a short daily journal to spot trends early.

-• Use validated screens like PHQ-9 or GAD-7 to set a baseline for care.
+• Use validated screening tools like PHQ-9 or GAD-7 to set a baseline for care.

 • Reclaim core values as bedrock and add small routines as anchor behaviours.